 Apply for a Grant

-In 2018, SWOT will award up to eight US $1,000 grants to sea turtle research and conservation projects around the world that fall within SWOT's three program areas: Networking & Capacity Building, Science, and Education & Outreach.
+Each year, SWOT awards several US $1,000 grants to sea turtle research and conservation projects around the world that fall within SWOT's three program areas: Networking & Capacity Building, Science, and Education & Outreach.

 Program area 1: Networking & Capacity Building